Every SEO knows what it’s like to do “keyword research.”

 Now, look at the backlink profile of a competitor site, GetRichSlowly.org.
 It has twenty-three times as many backlinks and ten times as many referring domains!

-You would think that GetRichSlowly.org would rank higher for most queries, right?
+You would think that GetRichSlowly.org would rank higher with the world’s biggest search engine (that would be Google), right?

 Well, it doesn’t!

 - GetRichSlowly.org = DA 75

 GetRichSlowly “wins” by conventional SEO standards.
 But, not in actual search engine rankings.